adrdilauro/angular-ab-tests/README.md

 ### The directive

-The directive `abTestVersions` wraps a portion of HTML and decides whether showing it or not depending on the following factors:
+The directive `abTestVersion` wraps a portion of HTML and decides whether showing it or not depending on the following factors:

 1. Does the version stored in the cookie match the one declared in the directive?
 2. If the call comes from an SEO crawler, has this version been chosen to be shown to crawlers?